pawan47/box-office-knowledge-discovery/README.md

 Movie Recommendation system:
 ---------------------------
-This system is able to Recommend top 10 similar movies given user quarey.
-It is an knowledge based recommendation system.
-It takes an movie as an input and output top 10 most relevent/similar movies.
+This system can Recommend top 10 similar movies given user query.
+It is a knowledge-based recommendation system.
+It takes a movie as an input and output top 10 most relevant/similar movies.
 We are using cosine similarity to find similar movies.

 To run the script:
 ```
 python Movie_recommendation_system.py
 ```
-It will output top 10 most similar movie to an movie
+It will output the top 10 most similar movie to a movie

-Algo:
+Algorithm:
-* Clean all the data (removed all stop words, lemmitize sentences, stemming used, removed all short-hand used in english)
+- Clean all the data (removed all stop words, lemmatize sentences, stemming used, removed all short-hand used in English)
-* Combine movie Description and storyline formed an new sentence (named it soup).
+- Combine movie Description and storyline formed a new sentence (named it soup).
-* Trained tf-idf vectorizer on soup sentences.
+- Trained tf-idf vectorizer on soup sentences.
-* Comvert all the combind sentences to an tf-idf matrix.
+- Convert all the combined sentences to a tf-idf matrix.
-* When  an query comes it will clean it and convert it into a tf-idf vector using previous trained tf-idf vectorizer.
+- When a query comes, it will clean it and convert it into a tf-idf vector using previously trained tf-idf vectorizer.
-* Find cosine similarity by multiplying this tf-idf vector to matrix.
+- Find cosine similarity by multiplying this tf-idf vector to the matrix.
-* Display top 10 movies in descreasing order of score.
+- Display top 10 movies in decreasing order of score.